top of page

 • struggling to feel pleasure or excitement

-This is one reason depression can sometimes go unnoticed for a long time.
+This is one reason depression can remain unnoticed for long periods of time.

 Emotional Numbness and Depression

-One of the most misunderstood symptoms of depression is emotional numbness.
+One of the most misunderstood experiences within depression is emotional numbness.

-People often expect depression to feel intensely emotional, but for some, it feels like the absence of emotion altogether.
+People often expect depression to feel intensely emotional, but for some people it feels more like the absence of emotion altogether.

 You may notice: